jonbowr/simPyon/README.md

 **It should be noted that this defaults to use the total number of cores available and will grab 100% of the available processing power, so keep an eye on system temp if your system doesn't control that well.
 You can manually set the number of cores in the fly command by just using ```sim.fly(cores = NUMBER_OF_DESIRED_CORES)```.

 ### Setting the particle distribution
-The particle distributions are handled using the ```python simPyon.particles.source``` class, which defines the randomly selected values for the particle's:
+The particle distributions are handled using the ```simPyon.particles.source``` class, which defines the randomly selected values for the particle's:
 - mass: Mass in amu (int)
 - charge: elementry charge (int)
 - ke: Kinetic energy [ev] (float)